 Required (design factor): A constant value imposed by law or standard.
-A structure is required to meet this value at minimum.
+A structure is required to meet this value at a minimum.

-Realized (safety factor): A calculated ratio of structural capacity to actual applied load.
+Realized (safety factor): A calculated ratio of structural capacity to the actual applied load.
 A measure of the reliability of a design.

 Why is the safety factor important?

 A factor of safety increases the safety of people and reduces the risk of failure of a product.
 When it comes to safety equipment and fall protection, the factor of safety is extremely important.
 If a structure fails there is a risk of injury and death as well as a company’s financial loss.
 The safety factor is higher when there is a possibility that a failure will result in these things.